pulumi/registry/themes/default/content/registry/packages/okta/_index.md

 ---
 title: Okta
-meta_desc: This page provides an overview of the Okta Provider for Pulumi.
+meta_desc: Provides an overview of the Okta Provider for Pulumi.
 layout: overview
 ---